phalcon/documentation/docs/encryption-security.md

 **`base64()`**

 Generates a random `base64` string.
 If the `$len` parameter is not specified, `16` is assumed.
 It may be larger in the future.
-The length of the result string is usually greater of `$len`.
+The length of the result string is usually greater than `$len`.
 The size formula is:

 `4 * ($len / 3)` rounded up to a multiple of 4.